How to Go Live on TikTok on PC

 Test Your Equipment

-Similar to PC streaming, you’ll want to test out your equipment before going on TikTok LIVE.
-In addition to your streaming software of choice and your PC, you’ll want to check your phone or other devices you plan on using.
+As with PC streaming, you’ll want to test your equipment before going on TikTok LIVE.
+In addition to your streaming software of choice and your PC, you’ll want to check your phone and any other devices you plan to use.
 Some streamers use additional phones or tablets in case they’d like to see the stream from a user perspective, so make sure those are updated and ready to go.
 You’ll also want to check your microphone and sound output.

 Plan Your Content

-Creating a content plan before you start streaming can help you decide how to set up your stream, but it will also let your future audience know what to expect when they go to your page.
+Creating a content plan before you start streaming can help you decide how to set up your stream and let your future audience know what to expect when they visit your page.
 It’ll also help you build out a consistent stream schedule so people will know when to tune in.
-While you write out your content plan, it’s also good practice to plan out social media posts so you can share when you’re live to your followers on other social media pages.
+While you write your content plan, it’s also good practice to plan social media posts so you can share them with your followers when you’re live on other social media pages.

 Set Up Your Background